litedown: R Markdown Reimagined

 Whether to identify LaTeX math expressions in pairs of single ($ $) or double dollar signs ($$ $$), and transform them so that they could be correctly rendered by MathJax (HTML output) or LaTeX.

 Whether to number section headings.
-To skip numbering a specific heading, add an attribute {.unnumbered} to it.
+To skip numbering a specific heading, add a class attribute .unnumbered (or use the shorthand -) to it.
+For example:

 Whether to translate certain ASCII strings into smart typographic characters (see ?litedown::smartypants).